localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 Similarly, everyone can save a new version of a Cloud Pod on top of a Pod originally created by someone else.
 {{< /alert >}}

+{{< alert title="Note" >}}
+Permission on Cloud Pods are assigned at organization level.
+This means that every individual in the organization can view, load, and delete Cloud Pods created by other team members.
+Similarly, everyone can save a new version of a Cloud Pod on top of a Pod originally created by someone else.
+{{< /alert >}}

 ## Web Application